isabella232/journeys.en/help/using/building-journeys/journey.md

     ![](../assets/journey34.png)

 1. Your journey is automatically saved.
 Test your journey and publish it.
-See [Testing and publishing the journey](../building-journeys/journeypublication.md#concept_mtc_lrt_52b).
+See [Testing the journey](../building-journeys/journeytesting.md) and [Publishing the journey](../building-journeys/journeypublication.md).

     ![](../assets/journey36.png)